ilikeyellowGZ/POE/README.md

 Refactor project structure: update stylesheet links, enhance header and footer responsiveness, and add detailed content sections for various pages;  moved index.css under elements because its part of the elements

+Add hamburger menu icon to navigation and adjust footer height for better responsiveness

 2. **Header and Footer**:
    - Designed a responsive header with a logo, navigation menu, and emergency contact information.